jpswade/jpswade.github.io/_posts/2011-11-03-change-or-remove-programs-is-blank.md

 Do you remember it now?

 The question is, how do you fix it?
-Here&#8217;s what I came across:
+Here's what I came across:

   * [Add/Remove Programs Tool Does Not Open](http://support.microsoft.com/kb/329891) (Tried)
   * [Add\Remove Programs Tool May Not Work After Installing Internet Explorer 5.5 or Internet Explorer 6 on Windows 2000](http://support.microsoft.com/kb/265829) (Tried)
   * [Add/Remove Programs dialog box does not appear or is corrupted](http://support.microsoft.com/kb/323496) (Tried)
   * [A new window opened in Internet Explorer displays a blank white page](http://support.microsoft.com/kb/902932) (Tried)

 None of this worked for me, but it did indicate that the problem was related to Internet Explorer.
-Since the Windows Update page wouldn&#8217;t load in Internet Explorer either, this was enough to convince me there was a problem there.
+Since the Windows Update page wouldn't load in Internet Explorer either, this was enough to convince me there was a problem there.

-I tried reinstalling it using the &#8220;C:\WINNT\inf\ie.inf&#8221; file, but this didn&#8217;t work.
+I tried reinstalling it using the &#8220;C:\WINNT\inf\ie.inf&#8221; file, but this didn't work.

 I downloaded [ie6setup.exe](http://download.microsoft.com/download/ie6sp1/finrel/6_sp1/W98NT42KMeXP/EN-US/ie6setup.exe) (IE6 SP1 installer) and ran it normally.